ilhamwahabi/wasm-intro/slides.md

 # A new type of code that can be run in modern web browsers and provides new features and major gains in performance.
 MDN Web Docs

 ---
+layout: quote
+---

+# Wasm is designed as a portable target for compilation of high-level languages like C/C++/Rust, enabling deployment on the web for client and server applications
+Webassembly.org

+---
+layout: image-right
+image: '/images/wasm-look.jpg'
+---

+# Can Be Compiled From

+- C
+- C++
+- C#
+- Rust
+- AssemblyScript (a TypeScript-like syntax)
+- F#
+- Go
+- Kotlin
+- Swift
+- D
+- Pascal
+- Zig

+---
 layout: image-right